roboogle/gtkmvc3/gtkmvco/docs/manual/mvc.rst

    through a set of Controllers*.

 View
-   shows parts of the Model state, and interactively exchanges information with the User, via input/output devices.
+   Shows parts of the Model state, and interactively exchanges information with the User, via input/output devices.
    A view can be dcomposed into sub-views to simplify the design and the reuse.

-   A View collects a set of widget trees built from a *Glade* file, and/or constructed by hand.
+   A View collects a set of widget trees built from a *Glade* or *gtk.Builder* file, and/or constructed by hand.
 Since a Widget contains a *state*, this implementation differs from the standard *MVC* pattern, where generally the View side is completely *stateless*.

    The View also interacts with zero, one or more *Controllers* (see below), sending to it signals, and receiving information to